After a second extended city break in Amsterdam, Liz and her husband are keen to share tips they picked up along the way

 2. Slow Down and Pause to Take in the Views

 It is easy, especially on a short break, to rush, map in hand, from one site to another, barely stopping to draw breath as you work your way through a list of 'must-see' sights.
 You can certainly pack in a lot this way.

 But it is important to build in a little time to slow down in your hectic schedule.
 Take time out to pause by a pretty canal scene, or an expanse of water like Oosterdok, to admire the views of this unique city.

-You don't need an expensive camera to record these views.
+You do not need an expensive camera to record these views.
 Most of us now have mobile phones that will capture the moment well.

 Take the opportunity to have a drink and a snack.